 End Bad Hair

-A beanie for your BFF is a great gift, to cover up their bad helmet hair with a stylish cap, Bonus: you don’t have to stare at their flat funky hair at the après ski bar.
-Beanies are available in a rainbow of colors, stretch to fit most fat heads and typically cost $12-18.
+A pom pom hat or beanie for your BFF is a great gift, to cover up their bad helmet hair with a stylish cap, Bonus: you don’t have to stare at their flat funky hair at the après ski bar.
+Big pom pom hats are back folks so get your fluff on.
+Beanies come in a rainbow of colors, stretch to fit most fat heads, many fit under your helmet, and typically cost $12-18.

 Now it’s time to plan your cool ski trip with all that cold cash you saved on ski gifts.